 Mr. Michael Chow is known not only for his star-studded restaurants, but also as a global cultural icon whose portrait has been captured by the likes of famed artists such as Andy Warhol, Jean Michel Basquiat, and Ed Ruscha.

-Chow sat down with IVYtv to discuss his artistic journey and his sources of inspiration, sharing his perspective on the creative intersection of business, art, and life — and the role of art as a necessary counterpart to the violence, peril, and destruction seen across the globe.
+Chow sat down with IVY Media to discuss his artistic journey and his sources of inspiration, sharing his perspective on the creative intersection of business, art, and life — and the role of art as a necessary counterpart to violence, peril, and destruction across the globe.